touilleMan/godot-python/README.md

 Python support for Godot
 ========================

-/!\ nothing working so far, move along /!\
+/!\ Not ready to play with, move along /!\

 Overview